-Having a content strategy is key for the growth of your website or brand in 2021.
+Having an editorial content strategy is key for the growth of your blog, website or brand this year.

-We’re going to cover the definition of content strategy, why you need it and how to put a solid plan in place for growth.
+I’m going to cover the definition of a digital content strategy, why you need it and how to put a solid plan in place for growth.

-But first, we wanted to back it up with some facts about good content.
+But first, I wanted to back it up with some facts about good content.
 According to Quoracreative, these facts about content marketing may make you rethink your strategy:

 - On average, 4 out of 5 Americans are online daily reading blogs.
 Globally, almost 4.5 billion people.